nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A buffer overflow occurs when excess input overwrites memory boundaries, possibly changing program execution.
 I prevent them using **safe programming practices, compiler-level protections (ASLR, DEP), and modern libraries**.
 As a pentester, I use fuzzers and debuggers to identify such flaws, especially in legacy C/C++ applications.”

----

-✅ Up Next: **Q36.
-What Are DDoS Attacks and How Can They Be Mitigated?**
-This is a very hot topic, especially in cloud/network security roles.
-Ready to continue?

-Awesome!
-Now let’s break down a **critical availability threat** in cybersecurity that’s frequently covered in both interviews and real-world breaches:

----

 ### ❓ **Q36.
 What Are DDoS Attacks and How Can They Be Mitigated?**